stelligent/mu/README.md

          sourceUrl: https://github.com/example/configrepo
 ```

+## UI
-4. **UI** -  A web based user interface will be created to provide visibility into the resources in the platform.
+A web based user interface will be created to provide visibility into the resources in the platform.
 The UI will allow a view into the list of pipelines, services, and environments defined in a given AWS account.
 It will only provide read only access to the resources and will not provide ability to change the resources.

 The UI will consist of an Angular2 application hosted in S3 with APIs in Lambda/API Gateway.
 The UI will be secured via AWS credentials and Cognito.